jbandela/Rappel-Compose-Algorithms-not-Iterators/slides1.md

 ## Rappel
 * Google's alterative to std::ranges for algorithm composition
 * Makes a different set of tradeoffs than std::ranges
-* Look at Pythagorean Triples
+* Let's continue the tradition
 --
 ### Pythagorean Triples
 ```c++[|2,14|3|4|5|6|7|8|9-10|11|12-13]